Baryon asymmetry from dark matter decay

-The work of D.B. is supported by SERB, Government of India grant MTR/2022/000575.
+\acknowledgements The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575.
 R.R. acknowledges the National Research Foundation of Korea (NRF) grant funded by the Korean government (2022R1A5A1030700) and also the support provided by the Department of Physics, Kyungpook National University.